Omar95-A/Omar95-A/README.md

 - 👨‍💻 I'm a Software Engineer.
 As a Software engineer, I'm constantly learning and exploring new technologies to improve my skills.
 - 🎓 I have a Bachelor’s Degree in Software Engineering from the University of Firat.
-- 💻 I’m passionate about software development and I'm looking forward to getting to work on new projects in the near future.
 - 📧 Feel free to send me a message if you would like to know more about me.